wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-data-warehouse/sql-data-warehouse-get-started-create-database-tsql.md

 - An Azure subscription.
 If you need an Azure subscription simply click **FREE TRIAL** at the top of this page, and then come back to finish this article.
 - Visual Studio.
 For a free copy of Visual Studio, see the [Visual Studio Downloads](https://www.visualstudio.com/downloads/download-visual-studio-vs) page.
 - A V12 logical SQL server.
 You will need a V12 SQL server to create SQL Data Warehouse.
-If you don't have a V12 logical SQL server, [Azure preview portal tutorial][] shows you how to create one.
+If you don't have a V12 logical SQL server, [Azure Management Portal tutorial][] shows you how to create one.

 ## Create a database with Visual Studio